2024-learn/devsecops-nana/README.md

     - Deals with failure to properly identify and authenticate a user
     - Previously known as "Broken Authentication"
     - Includes vulnerabilities that are specifically related to identification
-      - Identification: The act of identifyong a particular user (often through a username) or other credentials and the authentication process of validating that a suer is whi they calim to be (proof of user's identity)
+      - Identification: The act of identifyong a particular user (often through a username) or other credentials and the authentication process of validating that a user is whom they claim to be (proof of user's identity).
       - Authentication is different from authorization.
         - Authorization: process of validatiing that the user (who has previously authenticated) has the permission to perform a particular action
     - Causes: